marcosperez85/Simon-Game/README.md

 1. The PWA will automatically update when you visit it again if the `CACHE_NAME` value in the service-worker.js file has been changed
 2. If you're developing this app, increment the `CACHE_NAME` variable (e.g., from "simon-game-v1" to "simon-game-v2") to ensure users receive the updated files

+## Removing the PWA from iPhone

+To delete the Simon Game PWA from your iPhone:

+1. Press and hold the app icon on your home screen
+2. Tap "Delete App" when it appears
+3. Confirm by tapping "Delete" in the popup dialog
+4. This will remove the app from your home screen, but your browser cache may still store some data.